kyleratliff1/docs/HAproxy/haproxy_template.md

     ```
     The updated **sudoers** configuration file should look similar to the image below:
     ![](img/sudoers_temp_file.png)
-15. Ensure that the **keepalived** service is stopped using the following command:
+15. Ensure that the **keepalived** and **haproxy** service is stopped and disabled to prevent the services from starting
+    at boot, using the following commands:
     ```shell
-    sudo systemctl stop keepalived
+    sudo systemctl disable --now keepalived
+    sudo systemctl disable --now haproxy
     ```
-    The status of the **keepalived** service can be checked using the following command:
+    The status of the **keepalived** and **haproxy** service can be checked using the following commands:
     ```shell
-    sudo systemctl status keepalived
+    sudo systemctl is-active keepalived
+    sudo systemctl is-active haproxy
     ```
 16. Shutdown the VM.
-17. Make the VM a template by right-clicking on the VM and selecting `Convert to template`.
+17. Make the VM a template by right-clicking on the VM and selecting **Convert to template**.